 And here is an example of an unedited (ESL) student’s response:

-“My opinion, I think Faith Hill and David Kim are the perpetrator who killed Ben.
-Faith and David motive was adultery, Ben discovers and quarreled with Faith.
-Fear of being seen as unfaithful, Faith said David set out plans to kill Ben.
-On September 2, 2015, around 9:30 to 10:00 pm, Ben is marking in the classroom and he heard footsteps, after a time, he see Faith appear.
-Faith walked up to Ben and asked Ben to give her a chance to atone but Ben refused and walked away, take advantage of opportunities, Faith pick the scissors on the table and stabbed Ben.
+“My opinion, I think Faith Hill and David Kim are the perpetrator who killed Vic.
+Faith and David motive was adultery, Vic discovers and quarreled with Faith.
+Fear of being seen as unfaithful, Faith said David set out plans to kill Vic.
+On September 2, 2015, around 9:30 to 10:00 pm, Vic is marking in the classroom and he heard footsteps, after a time, he see Faith appear.
+Faith walked up to Vic and asked him to give her a chance to atone but Vic refused and walked away, take advantage of opportunities, Faith pick the scissors on the table and stabbed Vic.
 Then Faith creating robbery scene and fled.
-Hearing the noise, security guard of the school is Ming Quan Nguyen ran upstairs and saw a matted bloody scene.
-Fear of being suspected as the culprit, Minh Quan Nguyen has cleaned the scene, scented spray for the room and lock the door.
+Hearing the noise, security guard of the school ran upstairs and saw a matted bloody scene.
+Fear of being suspected as the culprit, George Watchman has cleaned the scene, scented spray for the room and lock the door.
 That is my reasoning on the case.” -Mary, Grade 7

 CSI classroom activity is a fun way to engage students in the lesson, develop collaborative work and critical thinking and provide content for writing.
 This is always a class favorite every year!
 And they never forget about poor Ben Johnson!